Code of Student Rights and Responsibilities

 All Students shall have the right to be secure from having these rights infringed upon by University Administrators, Faculty, support Staff or fellow Students.

 All Students have a right to be offered reasonable protection from retaliation, intimidation, and/or harassment.
 Students who believe they have experienced retaliation, intimidation and/or harassment are encouraged to seek assistance from one of a number of campus resources.
-The Office of the Dean of Student Services, Office of Student Life and Development, the Office of Title IX Coordinator and the Office of Institutional Equity and Compliance all have staff and resources available to assist Students who believe they may be the victim of retaliation, intimidation, and/or harassment.
+The Office of the Vice Chancellor of Student Services, Office of Student Life and Development, the Office of Title IX Coordinator and the Office of Institutional Equity and Compliance all have staff and resources available to assist Students who believe they may be the victim of retaliation, intimidation, and/or harassment.
 Additionally, the Office of Title IX Coordinator and the Office of Institutional Equity and Compliance have a liaison on the West Plains Campus to assist Students who believe they may be the victim of retaliation, intimidation, and/or harassment.

 The University Community is a community of people with respect for diversity.
 The University emphasizes the dignity and equality common to all persons and adheres to a strict non-discrimination policy regarding the treatment of individual Faculty, Staff, and Students.
 In accord with federal law and applicable Missouri statutes, the University does not discriminate on the basis of race, color, national origin (including ancestry, or any other subcategory of national origin recognized by applicable law), religion, sex (including marital status, family status, pregnancy, sexual orientation, gender identity, gender expression, or any other subcategory of sex recognized by applicable law), age, disability, veteran status, genetic information, or any other basis protected by applicable law in employment or in any program or activity offered or sponsored by the University.
 Sex discrimination encompasses sexual harassment, which includes sexual violence, and is strictly prohibited by Title IX of the Education Amendments of 1972.